rvdvyver/spring-end-2-end/documents/exercise3.md

-# Exercise 3 - Adding a menu
+# Exercise 3 - Displaying a Store Name
 ## In the last exercise, we got the ViewResolver just to resolve to the default landing page.
 In this exercise let us create a custom page with a message populated from the back end.

 1. Create a new java package called: "web".